regen-network/web3-front-end-code-challenge/README.md

 ### 3. Send REGEN Tokens

-Add a form (or modal) that allows the user to:
+Add a form (ideally in a modal) that allows the user to:

 - Enter a **recipient address**
 - Enter an **amount** of REGEN to send